 - How to start a daily meditation practice, including the correct meditation posture and the ideal length of a meditation session

 Through practice, discussion and the bonds that forge in community, we can establish or deepen a meditation practice, and gain a clearer understanding of what leads us away from suffering and into a more joyful state.
 Our community is diverse, and includes both beginners and experienced meditators.
-We benefit from guidance from a Tibetan monk.
+We benefit from the presence of a Tibetan Lama who has completed a 3-year retreat.
 All are welcome, regardless of religion.

 4-Week Mindfulness for Beginners Course